dglsparsons/dglsparsons.github.io/posts/why-we-wrote-our-own-logger.md

 ---
-title: We wrote our own logger - here's why
+title: We wrote our own Go logger - here's why
 description: At Shamaazi, we found the existing Go libraries for logging overcomplicated and not neatly doing what we wanted.
 Instead, we wrote our own.
 Here's why.
 date: 2020-10-09T13:50:00+00:00
 layout: layouts/post.njk